Which is the best Premium Economy transatlantic airline? British Airways, Virgin Atlantic, Delta, American Airlines, or Norwegian?

-WOW Air is an Icelandic based airline with a modern fleet.
-They headline with super-cheap $99 transatlantic economy tickets but these are truly basic, you get little beyond the seat, which enables them to achieve the headline low rates.
+WOW Air is an Icelandic-based airline with a modern fleet.
+They headline with super-cheap $99 USD transatlantic economy tickets, but these are truly basic.
+You get little beyond the seat, which enables them to achieve the headline low rates.
 Read More.

 We review the best seats on Primera Air Airbus A321neos, one of the cheapest transatlantic airline flights from Newark or Boston to Europe; London, Paris & Birmingham.
 Read More.

 It is worth reading my tips on how to find cheaper First or Business Class flight tickets to and from North America for a way to save around 20% on your next First, Business flight booking.